seancorfield/honeysql/README.md

 => ["SELECT * FROM foo WHERE (f.a = ?)
 AND (b > ?)" "baz" 10]
 ```

+> Note: the helpers always produce keywords so you can rely on `dissoc` with the desired keyword to remove.
+If you are building the data DSL "manually" and using symbols instead of keywords, you'll need to `dissoc` the symbol form instead.

 `where` will combine multiple clauses together using SQL's `AND`:

 ```clojure